-So there are two questions that should apply to written material when producing it:
+So there are two questions that should apply to written material -even emails – when producing it:

 On the surface the two questions appear closely related, perhaps even leading to the same answer.
 They shouldn’t be quite the same answer though.

 The first question helps you clarify what actually needs to be in the message, which is the first step towards stripping out all the concepts, fluff and jargon that does not need to be there.
-Any message, whether that is marketing collateral, approach letters or statements of advice, will be created for one of two basic reasons:
+Any message, whether that is marketing collateral, approach letters, statements of advice, or basic instructions to someone will be created for one of two basic reasons:

 Either way, there must be a reason behind why you are writing what you are writing; there must be a clear purpose.
 That purpose should be pervasive and frame everything that follows within the messaging.